ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/04-NGLView.md

 ~~~
 {: .language-python}

-- The default representation is ball and sticks
 - The defaults selection is all atoms

 Render the view.
 Try interacting with the viewer using [Mouse](http://nglviewer.org/ngl/api/manual/interaction-controls.html#mouse) and [Keyboard](http://nglviewer.org/ngl/api/manual/interaction-controls.html#keyboard) controls.